jlkarlen/itsterminal-gh-pages/step1.md

 progress: 12%
 ---

-Now that you're connected to another machine, you'll need to move around the filesystem.
+Now that you're connected to the server, you'll need to move around the filesystem.
 When you're using the Terminal, you are always "located" in some directory.
 By default, you start in your home directory.
 You can check this with the `pwd` (**p**resent **w**orking **d**irectory) command:

 {% highlight sh %}
 $ pwd
-/home/smith22j
+/Network/Servers/royal.cs.mtholyoke.edu/userhomes/smith22j
 {% endhighlight %}